Guides • Topics

 Methodological context

-Digital forensic workflows are commonly informed by generally recognized guidance from organizations such as NIST and SWGDE.
+Digital forensic methods are commonly informed by generally recognized guidance from organizations such as NIST and SWGDE.
 References to such materials describe widely accepted evidence-handling principles and do not imply certification, endorsement, or expert opinion unless separately retained.

 Frequently asked questions